 Step by Step Extraction Process of Deluxe Shea Butter

-- Shea fruits/nuts are harvested – mature/ripe nuts fallen from Shea tree are gathered by women and put into piles.
+- Shea fruits/nuts are harvested – mature/ripe nuts fallen from Shea trees are gathered by women and piled.

-- A thorough inspection is done where matured dry fruits are separated from the ones that are going bad.
-Normally the nuts that have had their pits or the sweet part eaten or taken off are cleaned and kept.
+- A thorough inspection is done, and matured dry fruits are separated from those that are going bad.
+Normally, the nuts that have had their pits or the sweet part eaten or taken off are cleaned and kept.

 - The nuts are then boiled and sun dried for a few hours.

-- The nuts are de husked to get kernels – this involves the nuts being pounded in a mortar or grounded on a grinding stone, and then sent to the grinding machine to be ground to very smooth powder form.
-Due to the labour intensive process involved women normally come together at this stage to help.
+- The nuts are dehusked to get their kernels – this involves the nuts being pounded in a mortar or ground on a grinding stone, and then sent to a grinding machine to be ground to a very smooth powder.
+Due to the labour intensive process involved, women normally come together at this stage to help.

-- After the nuts are grounded into a smooth powder, water will be boiled and the powder stirred in slowly and kneaded with their hands (that has been washed with clean water) to form an emulsion to separate fats.
-As the stirring and kneading continues lukewarm water is added between 15 to 30 minute intervals.
+- After the nuts are ground into a smooth powder, water is boiled and the powder stirred in slowly and kneaded by hand (hands are washed with clean water) to form an emulsion to separate fats.
+As the stirring and kneading continues, lukewarm water is added in 15 to 30 minute intervals.

-- After a while the butter will start to form at the top and the women will start carefully collecting it with their hands.
-The butter collected is then and put in a different pan on low heat to liquefy again.
-The above process is repeated again and again until the women are very sure that there are no impurities (that is traces of the husk left).
+- After a while, the butter starts to form at the surface, and the women carefully collect it with their hands.
+The collected butter is placed into a different pan, on low heat, to liquefy again.
+The above process is repeated until the women are sure that no impurities (that is, traces of the husk) remain.

-- The butter/oil is collected, put in a pan and left to solidify.
-The unrefined butter is packed and ready for export.
+- The butter/oil is collected, transferred into a pan, and left to solidify.
+The unrefined Shea butter is packed and ready for export.